WELCOME TO

 We love our pastor, and we think you will love her to.
 If you would like to make an appointment to meet with Rev. Reichert, receive prayers, or a visit from our support team, send her a message or call the church office at 707.996.1328.

 Rev. Reichert often says, “FCC is the place you would want to go to church if you went to church.”
 We are a gathering of spirited people who care about earth justice, speaking out about injustice, tending to the vulnerable, and learning to find common ground, these are the relevant earmarks of our congregation.
-We invite you to join us on Sunday mornings either online at 8:30 or in person at 10:30.
+We invite you to join us on Sunday mornings either contemplative at 9:00am or regular in person at 10:30am.

 Curran